 Scope of the Report

-Banking groups are required to report the critical functions templates at country level, for each Member State in which the group operates.
-At a minimum, this should cover countries in which the ultimate parent entity as well as other relevant legal entities are located, and countries in which the group provides services the discontinuation of which would likely have a material negative impact on third parties, financial markets and the real economy.
+Banking groups are required to report the critical functions templates at country level (Member-State Critical Functions Report, or “MS CFR”), for each Member State in which the group operates.
+At a minimum, unless otherwise requested by the IRT, this should cover countries in which the ultimate parent entity as well as other relevant legal entities are located and perform economic functions, and countries in which the group provides functions the discontinuation of which would likely have a material negative impact on third parties, financial markets and the real economy.

-In addition, banking groups may be required to report the critical functions template report at the level of the EU ultimate parent undertaking.
+In addition, banking groups may be required to submit the critical functions report at the level of the EU ultimate parent undertaking in a consolidated manner.
 Further sub-consolidated reports may be required in some specific cases where in one country different sub-groups exist (e.g. operating under different brands and/or different business models).
 More granular information at the individual level may also be considered necessary to appropriately identify the legal entities providing critical functions.
-Critical functions reports covering third countries (including third country branches) could also be required from institutions if this is deemed necessary by the IRT for the resolution planning process.
+Critical functions reports covering third countries (including third-country branches) could also be required from institutions if this is deemed necessary by the IRT for the resolution planning process.

 Reporting is mandated for each country and entity identified by resolution authorities as falling within the scope of this exercise.
+Reporting entities should submit the report in one XBRL instance file for all countries (but several instances for each entry point, such as entity and/or aggregation level).
 Institutions will receive instructions separately with regard to which entities this concerns and to the scope of consolidation or aggregation.
+See annex 3 for an example.

 The activity of branches shall be reported as follows: